 The education system in Europe is one of the oldest and most popular education systems in the world.
-Several destinations in Europe offer a multitude of Bachelor’s, Master’s, and PhD degrees in a wide variety of fields and programs.
-A growing number of European higher education institutions offer international study programs with English as the main language of instruction; there are very few programs which do not offer English-Taught Degree Programs.
+Several destinations in Europe offer a multitude of Bachelor’s, Master’s, and Ph.D. degrees in a wide variety of fields and programs.
+A growing number of European higher education institutions offer international study programs with English as the main language of instruction; there are very few programs that do not offer English-taught Degree Programs.

 To study in Europe now has become particularly advantageous, as programs in English are common in the areas of Business, Management, Science, and Engineering.
 Any international student, who intends to study in Europe, can also pursue study programs in other European languages: German, French, Dutch, Swedish, Finnish, Danish, Norwegian, Greek, Spanish, Italian, or Portuguese; provided that they have sufficient working knowledge of one of those languages.

 One salient aspect of the study programs in Europe is the project called Erasmus.
 Erasmus (“European Community Action Scheme for the Mobility of University Students”) is the European Commission’s educational program for higher education students, teachers, and institutions.
 Erasmus involves student mobility, teacher mobility, and curriculum development based on co-operation agreements between higher education institutions in different participating countries.

 Let’s take a closer look at some of the popular study abroad destinations in Europe:

 Germany is known as the go-to study abroad destination for master’s and doctoral programs.
 More than 12% of students in German universities are international students.

 There are three categories of student visa in Germany:

 - A student visa – if you have already been accepted to study in Germany.